Below are the stated Auckland Grammar School Rules as of September 2019.

 (c) The Gymnasium and Sports Centre except when activities are supervised by Masters.

-(d) The carpark area behind the Old Boys' Pavilion from 9am until 3:15pm.
-Students can use this area to move to and from the 'O' block.
+(d) The carpark area behind the Old Boys' Pavilion from 9am-3:15pm.
+Students can use this area to move to and from the O Rooms.

 (j) All areas of Tibbs House during school hours.

-(l) The walkway down to the #3 Rugby field, the field itself and its surrounds, except when activities are supervised by Masters.
+(l) The walkway down to the No 3 Rugby Field, the field itself and its surrounds, except when activities are supervised by Masters

 The following are out of bounds to all students at all times: